PhoenixIndustries/phoenixblog/site/content/download/awesome.md

 weight = "5"
 +++

+Awesome is a slim and snappy tiling window manager with the focus on resource efficiency.

 If you are looking for older images check the [Awesome](https://osdn.net/projects/manjaro-community/storage/z_release_archive/awesome) archive.